elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >     SCHED_IDLE min/max priority : 0/0
 >
 >
-> In the above example, SCHED&#95;OTHER, SCHED&#95;BATCH, SCHED&#95;IDLE polices only allow for priority 0, while that of SCHED&#95;FIFO and SCHED_RR can range from 1 to 99.
+> In the above example, SCHED_OTHER, SCHED_BATCH, SCHED_IDLE polices only allow for priority 0, while that of SCHED_FIFO and SCHED_RR can range from 1 to 99.
 >
 > To set SCHED_BATCH scheduling policy:
 >